snowoflondon/PL_Visualizer/README.md

 For **player stats**, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
 These 12 statistics are:

-*Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions, and Clearances*.
+*Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions*, and *Clearances*.

 The program currently does not support goalkeepers' stats.